xiaoxue11/hello_world/README.md

 # hello_world
-a test program
-a program to edit the test
+a test program, this program just to test function